siddsax/XML-CNN/README.md

 Note: The scores are slighltly higher as the tested dataset is part of the full test dataset.

-Procedure to train and test the model:
+Procedure to train and test the model is as follows.
+The code by default doesn't plot graphs.
+Though that can be enabled wth a visdom server running [[Visdom](https://github.com/facebookresearch/visdom)] and turing on flag --d
 ```bash
 python main.py # train a model
 python main.py --mn=rcv # train a model and save in directory rcv [inside saved_models]